How to Leverage Content Marketing in Ecommerce

 Why should people choose to read your article instead of one from a competitor?

-Simply put, your content needs to be of exceptional quality, or provide a unique perspective in order to get traction.
+Simply put, your ecommerce content marketing needs to be of exceptional quality, or provide a unique perspective in order to get traction.

 Quality is a huge factor, because it contributes so much to how your content is found.
 We’ll discuss more on this topic in later chapters, but objectively good content gets more traction on Google and social media platforms.